 - "The only grounds for adjustment of an assessment are unequal, excessive, improper or under valuation based on the facts that are stated in a valid written appeal or provided at the appeal hearing."
-VMC1.12.120(G)(1)(e) - Only rely on facts presented in the written appeal or at the appeal hearing! - Do not rely on "personal knowledge" outside of the evidence in the record. - ► The BOE decision must state what facts and what legal grounds the decision is based on.
+VMC1.12.120(G)(1)(e) - Code revisions are in progress to expressly allow taxability appeals. - Only rely on facts presented in the written appeal or at the appeal hearing! - Do not rely on "personal knowledge" outside of the evidence in the record. - The BOE decision must state what facts and what legal grounds the decision is based on.